rodvlopes/timer_switch/Readme.md

 Simple circuit to control a relay and a timer built with MCU PIC 12F675.

-_Workflow_: After pressing the swithc button, the relay will be turned on a timer will count 1h30h to shutdown the relay.
-During this period, if the sitch button gets pressed again, it will reset the counter.
-A optional Led can be attached to GP0 to check the heart beat.
+_Workflow_: After pressing the switch button, the relay will be turned on and a timer will count 1h30h to shut the relay down.
+During this period, if the switch button gets pressed again, it will reset the counter.
+An optional Led can be attached to GP0 to check the heart beat.

 ## Schematics do Projeto em: